Ledger

 Scientific Evidence Remains Limited

-In the past, clinical trials to to determine if marijuana is effective in treating certain conditions have been restrictive and limited.
+In the past, clinical trials to determine if marijuana is effective in treating certain conditions have been restrictive and limited.
 However, as medical marijuana becomes more common throughout the world, researchers are doing more studies.

 Expert reviews of current research continue to say more studies are needed.
 In addition, many hurdles involve controlling the quality and dosing of cannabis with what is legally available to researchers.